Thompson Twins: International success

 The band broke into the UK Singles Chart and the US Billboard Hot 100 chart at the beginning of 1983 with "Lies" and "Love On Your Side", which became the band's first UK Top 10 single.
 They then released their third studio album, Quick Step & Side Kick (called simply Side Kicks in the US), which peaked at number 2 in the UK and was later certified platinum.
 Further singles followed with "We Are Detective" (another Top 10 UK hit) and "Watching" (UK No. 33).
 All three band members worked collectively on songwriting with Currie providing lyrics and Bailey melodies.
 In addition Leeway was responsible for stagecraft, Currie for music videos and imagery and Bailey for musicianship and production.
 During 1983, the band had the opening spot on the Police's concert tour in the US.

-Reduced to a trio, a logo representing each member was created by designer Andy Airfix and was voted the 4th best logo out of 13 by Classic Pop Magazine.
+Following the band's reduction to a trio, designer Andy Airfix created a logo consisting of outlines of their heads and respective hairstyles.
+It was voted fourth best out of 13 candidates by Classic Pop Magazine in May 2022.

 "Hold Me Now" was released in late 1983.
-The song was an international chart success, peaking at No. 4 in their native UK where it became the band's biggest seller earning a gold disc, and reached No. 3 in the US in the spring of 1984 becoming their biggest American hit.
+The song was an international chart success, peaking at No. 4 in the UK where it became the band's biggest seller earning a gold disc, and reached No. 3 in the US in the spring of 1984 becoming their biggest American hit.

 The band's fourth studio album, Into the Gap, was released in February 1984 and became one of the year's biggest sellers, selling five million copies worldwide.
 It topped the UK Albums Chart and was later certified double platinum there.
 Further hit singles from the album followed with "Doctor!
 Doctor!"
 (UK No. 3) and "You Take Me Up" (UK No. 2, their highest UK singles chart placing and which earned a silver disc).
 Other singles included a new version of the album track "Sister of Mercy" (UK No. 11), and "The Gap" (though this was not released in the UK).
 The band embarked on a world tour in support of the album, which had also made the US top ten.